awsdocs/amazon-personalize-developer-guide/doc_source/filter-expressions.md

 EXCLUDE ItemID WHERE Items.CATEGORY IN ("shoe") AND Items.DESCRIPTION NOT IN ("boot")
 ```

- The following expression includes items with a download count equal to a value you specify when you get recommendations using the `$NUMBER_OF_DOWNLOADS` parameter\.
+The following expression includes only items with a genre that you specify when you get recommendations using the `$GENRE` parameter\.

 ```
-INCLUDE ItemID WHERE Items.NUMBER_OF_DOWNLOADS = $NUMBER_OF_DOWNLOADS
+INCLUDE ItemID WHERE Items.GENRE IN ($GENRE)
 ```

  **Users**